-Even the smallest error can ruin an entire workplace investigation.
-Internal investigations are necessary, regardless of the size of business you operate.
-We have provided you with “8 Internal Investigation Tips” in one of our previous posts, and today we wanted to list some of the common workplace investigation mistakes that you will want to avoid.
-The articles “Five Common Mistakes in Internal Investigations” by Tim Mohr and Nidhi Rao and “The Top 5 Pitfalls to Avoid When Conducting Workplace Investigations” by Julie A. Vogelzang have helped us shape our list of the most common workplace investigation mistakes.
+Internal investigations are necessary, regardless of the size of business you operate, but even the smallest error can ruin an entire workplace investigation.
+Below you’ll find seven of the most common workplace investigation mistakes that companies make.
+(The articles “Five Common Mistakes in Internal Investigations” by Tim Mohr and Nidhi Rao and “The Top 5 Pitfalls to Avoid When Conducting Workplace Investigations” by Julie A. Vogelzang have helped us shape our list of the most common workplace investigation mistakes.)

 Mistake #1: No Reporting System